horrormyth/bocadillo/README.md

 #### Customization

+The recommended way of customizing database configuration is to use environment variables, as specified in [Configuration parameters](#configuration-parameters).
+We recommended placing them in a `.env` file and loading them into Python using [dotenv](https://pypi.org/project/python-dotenv/#installation).

-You can customize configuration parameters by passing them directly to `.setup_db()`:
+Alternatively, you can pass configuration parameters directly to `.setup_db()`:

 ```python
 # Uses the PostgreSQL driver.